-If you are new to gardening or lawn care, you’ve likely run across the word composting.
+If you are new to gardening or lawn care, you’ve likely encountered the word composting.
 Experienced gardeners know how beneficial compost is for lawns and gardens.
 But if you’re a beginner, you may wonder how this works.
-The good news is that you can learn how to start composting with a few simple steps and see the benefits for yourself.
+This article will show you how to start composting with a few simple steps and see the benefits for yourself.

 Why You Should Try Composting

 Composting is good for lawns (as well as for gardens): While compost has been a mainstay for enriching garden soil, homeowners are learning that compost can be incredibly useful for their lawns when applied in a special process called topdressing.